Leading law firm Roythornes has announced that its Charity of The Year will be St Barnabas...

-Conditional Fee Agreements (CFA) were first introduced in 1998, and subsequently modified in 2013.
-The core principle of a CFA is that your solicitor will only get paid on condition your case is successful, and you recover compensation from your opponent.
+Conditional Fee Agreements (CFA) were first introduced in 1998 and subsequently modified in 2013.
+The core principle of a CFA is that your solicitor will only get paid on the condition your case is successful, and you recover compensation from your opponent.

 In addition, you should not have to make any payment upfront to your solicitor, so once the CFA is signed we can start work on your case straight away.

 Under a CFA you pay for the work we have done only if your case is successful and you receive compensation.
 In that situation it is generally the case that you will be able to recover our fees from your opponent in addition to the compensation that you receive.
 If your claim is unsuccessful, you will not be faced with a bill for the legal work we have done on your behalf.

 We will charge a success fee if you receive compensation.
 This success fee will reflect matters such as the risks associated with your case, the fact that we will not be paid until it is concluded and also the fact we will often pay for expenses, such as medical report fees, on your behalf during the lifetime of the case.